 The Fauna operational commands are parallel, stackable (i.e. not serial), and optimized immediately for the desired end state of the cluster.
 You can provide the Fauna database server with 10 remove node commands and 2 add node commands, and the end state will not only be immediately recognized to be 42 nodes but data will also be automatically optimized to achieve a 42 node cluster.
 No intermediate data state is required.
 In the middle of moving the data to the 42 node state, the DBA might realize that 11 nodes need to be removed instead of the 10 nodes that were discussed.
 Just issue the remove node command and immediately the new cluster is optimized for a 41 node state.
 Fauna’s cluster management behavior reflects the team’s years of experience with scaling high stakes deployments in fast moving environments like Twitter

 Oftentimes, systems are complex, having many parts that can lead to mistakes being made in a variety of ways.
 The smallests of mistakes can have a catastrophic impact on your operational data and render your applications in an undesirable state.
 Safety implies the database server protects the administrator from making mistakes that will harm the operational state of the cluster.

-In FaunaDB, we designed the remove node command (and other topology commands) such that they do not allow a DBA to modify the cluster configuration into an unwanted or unrecoverable state.
+In Fauna, we designed the remove node command (and other topology commands) such that they do not allow a DBA to modify the cluster configuration into an unwanted or unrecoverable state.

-To learn more about FaunaDB’s architecture and capabilities, take a look at our whitepaper.
+To learn more about Fauna’s architecture and capabilities, take a look at our whitepaper